Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-one-review.md

 material to our Slack team.

-The exam will be a mix of questions that have a form such as short answer, completion, and the interpretation and creation of Python source code.
+The exam will be a mix of questions that have a form such as short answer, completion, the interpretation and creation of Python source code, and the interpretation of Python program output.
 The emphasis will be on the following technical topics:

 ### Introduction to Real-World Python Programming